The Chronicles of Narnia: The Lion, the Witch and the Wardrobe: Plot

-While Peter, Lucy, Susan, and the beavers travel, they encounter Father Christmas, a sign that the Witch's power is weakening.
-He gives them tools to defend themselves — Lucy receives a cordial that can heal any injury, and a dagger; Susan receives a magical horn, and a bow and quiver of arrows; and Peter receives a sword and shield.
-After evading Maugrim's wolves due to the melting ice, the group reaches Aslan's camp, where he is revealed to be a lion who promises to help Edmund.
-Two wolves ambush Lucy and Susan, but Peter kills Maugrim; Aslan's troops follow the other wolf to the Witch's camp and rescue Edmund.
+Peter, Susan, Lucy, and the beavers encounter Father Christmas, a sign that Jadis's power is weakening.
+He gives them tools to defend themselves — Lucy receives a dagger and a cordial that can heal any injury; Susan a magical horn and a bow with a quiver of arrows; and Peter a sword and shield.
+After evading Jadis' wolves, the group reaches Aslan's camp, where he is revealed to be a lion.
+Maugrim and a wolf ambush Lucy and Susan, but Peter kills Maugrim.
+Aslan's troops chase the fleeing wolf scout and rescue Edmund.

-The White Witch journeys to Aslan's camp to claim Edmund, but Aslan secretly offers himself instead.
-That night, as Lucy and Susan covertly watch, the White Witch kills Aslan, then deploys an army to slaughter Aslan's troops.
-Lucy and Susan send a warning, and Edmund persuades Peter to take command.
-In the morning, both armies violently clash.
-Aslan is resurrected, citing magic beyond the Witch's understanding, and takes Susan and Lucy to the Witch's castle to free the petrified prisoners.
-Edmund is mortally wounded while saving Peter from the Witch, but the reinforcements arrive and Aslan kills the Witch.
-Edmund is healed by Lucy's cordial, and the Pevensies are crowned King Peter the Magnificent, Queen Susan the Gentle, King Edmund the Just, and Queen Lucy the Valiant.
+Jadis journeys to Aslan's camp to claim Edmund as a traitor due to a blood contract law, but Aslan secretly offers himself instead.
+That night, Lucy and Susan witness Jadis killing Aslan at the Stone Table and deploy an army to prepare for war.
+Aslan is resurrected, citing magic beyond Jadis' understanding, and takes Susan and Lucy to Jadis' castle to free the petrified prisoners.

+Upon learning of Aslan's death, Edmund urges Peter to lead.
+Both armies clash, with Jadis' army nearly overwhelming Peter and Edmund's.
+Edmund is mortally wounded after breaking Jadis' wand while saving Peter.
+Aslan arrives with reinforcements, and he kills Jadis.
+Susan kills Ginarrbrik, and Lucy heals Edmund with her cordial.
+The Pevensies are crowned King Peter the Magnificent, Queen Susan the Gentle, King Edmund the Just, and Queen Lucy the Valiant.

-Fifteen years later, the Pevensie children, now adults, pursue a white stag.
-They encounter the lamppost which Lucy first saw when she entered Narnia.
-They cross back through the wardrobe, becoming children again.
-Professor Kirke finds them, asking why they were in the wardrobe.
+Fifteen years later, the siblings, now adults, pursue a white stag.
+They find the lamppost Lucy first encountered in Narnia.
+They cross back through the wardrobe, becoming children again since little time has passed.
+Professor Kirke asks why they were in the wardrobe.
+Peter says he wouldn't believe them, and he responds, "Try me."

-In a mid-credits scene, Lucy attempts to use the wardrobe, but Professor Kirke tells her he has also tried, and they will probably return to Narnia when they least expect it.
+In a mid-credit scene, Lucy attempts to use the wardrobe again, but Professor Kirke tells her he has also tried, and they will probably return to Narnia when they least expect it.